 A fourth problem arises when the summed daily production estimates for marked hatchery smolts do not tally with the number of marked smolts released.
 In some case, these discrepancies suggest that fewer marked fish are moving downstream past the trap site than were originally released.
 This problem can be overcome by assuming that a number of marked hatchery fish die (or else decide to outmigrate as yearlings the following year).
 Skalski (1998) suggested that survival of marked hatchery smolts in the Snake River remained relatively constant throughout the outmigration period.
 Consequently, a constant daily survival rate may be a reasonable solution, although it is likely that survival would also depend on fluctuations in the environmental conditions experienced by the smolts.
 However, if the summed daily production estimates exceed the known size of the release group then we are left with a major headache.
 The only solution to this problem is to scale all the daily estimates down so that their sum matches the size of the known hatchery release.
-This problem does not arise every year, but it is the case in 2006.
-However, the advent of nearly 100% mark allows us to adjust for this bias and avoid the issue altogether.
+This problem does not arise every year, and it is not the case in 2007.
+However, the advent of nearly 100% marking allows us to adjust for bias in either direction and avoid the issue altogether.

-In 2006 several groups of ad-clipped Chinook smolts from Kendall Hatchery were released into the Nooksack River (Table I).
-The first group (52,911 smolts) was released on April 14.
-The last group (61,318 smolts) was released on June 1.
+In 2007 several groups of ad-clipped Chinook smolts from Kendall Hatchery were released into the Nooksack River (Table I).
+The first group (52,911 smolts) was released on April 16.
+The last group (61,318 smolts) was released on May 31.

-The first marked smolts (n=5) were caught at the screw trap during the day on April 15 (see Appendix A).
-Figures 4 and5 show that only a small fraction of the fish released in the early group left the river very soon after their liberty.
+The first marked smolts (n=33) were caught at the screw trap just after noon on April 17.
+Figures 4 and 5 show that only a small fraction of the fish released in the early group left the river very soon after their liberty.

-The last marked smolt (n=1) was caught at the trap site on July 14th which was 43 days after the last release of hatchery smolts and 91 days after the first release.
-Assuming that this smolt represents the last outmigrating hatchery fish, this suggests that the maximum residence time observed may be as high as 43 - 91 days (depending on which group this fish originally came from).
+The last marked smolt (n=1) was caught at the trap site on July 24th which was 55 days after the last release of hatchery smolts and 100 days after the first release.
+Assuming that this smolt represents the last outmigrating hatchery fish, this suggests that the maximum residence time observed may be as high as 55 - 100 days (depending on which group this fish originally came from).